FairAppeal

 Where does the Assessor get Phinney Ridge wrong?

 Phinney Ridge's overassessment pattern is ridge-aspect mispricing.
 The west side of the ridge has Olympic Mountain views and a price premium; the east side has Cascade views (often partial); flat ridge-top blocks have neither.
-The mass-appraisal model can blur these into a single average.
+The spring valuation can blur these into a single average.

 If you are on the east slope without view, pull comps from other east-slope blocks rather than letting west-slope sales drift into your comp set.
 The price-per-square-foot delta between view and no-view homes on Phinney is large enough to drive a successful appeal when the comp set is tight.

 For comps, the closest matches are Greenwood (just north) and the upper edge of Ballard.
 Wallingford works as a tertiary set for non-view homes.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Phinney Ridge appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Phinney Ridge appeal actually look like?